Costs and Benefits

-4. All set up costs and commission are billed at the end of every month to the staff.
-They only pay commission on tips earned so No tips, No charge.
+4. All set up costs and subscription fees are billed at the end of every month to the staff.
+They only a small monthly subscription fee unless they opt for pay commission on tips earned so.

 5. With cash disappearing fast, this is the future.
 Keep your staff happy with this transparent tipping solution.

 6. Fraud.
-We have SumUp a very trusted, low cost and easy to register and use app.
+We use SumUp a very trusted, low cost and easy to register and use app.
 Signed up for by the employee or team (see tax)

 7. We use MyDocSafe for all documents, portals and billing, this is an encrypted document service keeping their personal information safe.